hobbitlv1/convert_logs_to_excel/README.md

-# Log Parser to CSV Converter
+# Log Parser to Excel Converter

 Python utility for parsing ASCII table-formatted model specification logs and converting them to structured CSV output.
 Automatically categorizes models by parameter size and sorts data for analysis.